chrisichris/ybuilder/README.markdown

 #### Using unmanaged dependencies

-If you do not want to use the maven dependency mechanism or you need artifacts which are not in a maven-repo than copy the jars to `lib/unmanaged`. `Ybuilder` will put all jars in this directory to all build-pathes.
+If you do not want to use the maven dependency mechanism or you need artifacts which are not in a maven-repo than copy the jars to `lib/unmanaged`. `ybuilder` will put all jars in this directory to all build-pathes.

 ## Customizing the build